 However, the siblings began to assimilate that exercise should be pursued because of the positive effects it promotes - rather than to "win" a competition; happiness should be in the here and now (a concept known as FLOW); spending time with family should be a priority; and humans, as the enlightened species, are responsible for the good in this world.

 While in their late teens, the siblings moved to Orlando, FL- a city quite different from their hometown of Havre de Grace, MD.
-Sharon pursued a traditional collegiate education (including Western philosophies such as Plato and Nietzsche) and Michael self-studied Eastern philosophies.
+Sharon pursued a traditional collegiate education (including Western philosophies such as Plato and Nietzsche) and Michael self-studied Zen philosophy, including the concept of yin and yang.

 After graduating with a Bachelor's degree "with distinction" from the University of South Florida, Sharon opted to forgo her plan of entering law school and instead embarked upon a journey of self-exploration.
 Her first solo adventure: Europe!
 During the same time frame, her brother set out to become a Green Beret and was one of the "3 of the 100" men whom succeeded !